flutter/packages/packages/url_launcher/url_launcher/README.md

 in the default browser.
-The default behavior depends on the platform (see [`launchUrl`](https://pub.dev/documentation/url_launcher/latest/url_launcher/launchUrl.html) for details), but a specific mode can be used on supported platforms by passing a `PreferredLaunchMode`.
+The default behavior depends on the platform (see [`launchUrl`](https://pub.dev/documentation/url_launcher/latest/url_launcher/launchUrl.html) for details), but a specific mode can be used on supported platforms by passing a `LaunchMode`.

-Platforms that do no support a requested `PreferredLaunchMode` will automatically fall back to a supported mode (usually `platformDefault`).
+Platforms that do no support a requested `LaunchMode` will automatically fall back to a supported mode (usually `platformDefault`).
 If your application needs to avoid that fallback behavior, however, you can check if the current platform supports a given mode with `supportsLaunchMode` before